ContainerSolutions/externalsecret-operator/README.md

 ## Architecture

-In [this](https://docs.google.com/document/d/1hA6eM0TbRYcsDybiHU4kFYIqkEmDFo5GWNzJ2N398cI) you can find more information about the architecture and design choices.
+In [this article](https://docs.google.com/document/d/1hA6eM0TbRYcsDybiHU4kFYIqkEmDFo5GWNzJ2N398cI) you can find more information about the architecture and design choices.

 Here's a high-level diagram of how things are put together.